connorbabb/Work/2-Hour-Job-Search.md

 ### Naturalize (20 Minutes):

 Our LAMP list was all about finding our best contacts or employers.
 Contact is all about identifying and finding contacts for people at companies, we are looking at the top 5 companies here.

-1. Naturalize
-2. The 6-Point Email
-3. Track

 Responses to our emails are about 20-40% so getting two contacts per employer is really important.
 We may even go back to find a 3rd or 4th later on.